sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 ## Level 0: Starting Out

-**NOTE**: This guide was written for KeePassXC 2.2.0 back in June 2017.
+**NOTE**: This guide was written for KeePassXC version 2.2.0 back in June 2017.
 Currently (March 2018), KeePassXC is up to version 2.3.1.

 I definitely recommend you get the latest version.
-However note that some of the content, below, particularly the screenshots and GIFs may be a bit outdated now.
+Just know that some of the content below, particularly the screenshots and GIFs, may be a bit outdated now.
 That said, KeePassXC's basic concepts remain the same, so I think this guide will still be helpful.
-I've made some minor edits throughout.
+Plus I've made some minor edits throughout to roughly get the guide up to 2.3.1.
 If you're migrating from version 2.2.x to 2.3.x, [this (unofficial) migration guide may be helpful](https://theorangeone.net/posts/keepassxc-2.3-migration/).

 ### Downloading KeePassXC